That’s how long it’s estimated until climate change could spell the end of coffee.

 But what are we really doing in the face of this growing crisis?
 Is it playing on your mind, or is it someone else’s problem?

-At Griffiths Brothers we’re starting the coffee conversation.
+At Griffiths Bros. we’re starting the coffee conversation.
 We’re seeking change, before it’s too late.
 We want to question the status quo, stir the pot, and challenge conventions.

 We’ll call it as we see it, to make you think twice about what you produce and serve.
 We will question your impact.